jkyl/xhorn/README.md

  * _scan.py_ - A routine that combines the above methods to perform integrations over a range of angles on the sky.

 # Usage
-To execute a data run with the default parameters and write the results to disk:
+To execute a data run with the default parameters:
 ```sh
 $ python scan.py go
 ```